 Mimosas are marvelous, but water is life!
 Staying hydrated is central to sustaining beautifully supple skin.
 Alcohol can dehydrate you and lead to skin that lacks luster and appears ashy and dry.

 For those of us who don’t need to check our watches or phones to know it’s five o’clock somewhere, we could probably consider taking our alcohol consumption down a notch.
 Of course there are times to say “salud,” “cin cin,” “cheers,” and “prost” as you raise your glass of champagne or chardonnay and celebrate.
-However, if you often find yourself slurping down a third day drink without a passing thought about how it affects your health, you might want to reconsider your consumption.
+However, if you often find yourself slurping down a third day drink without a passing thought about how it affects your health or your skin, you might want to reconsider your consumption.
 Also, no judgment!
-Everyone has room for improvement, and there are some days (or weeks, or months) where it’s harder to maintain healthy habits.
+Everyone has room for improvement, and there are some days (or weeks, or months) where it’s harder to maintain healthy habits, and healthy skin care.

 So the next time you crave carbonation or something to perk up your palate, try a bubbly water with some slices of strawberries or cucumber.
 And if you love how a piña colada makes you feel like you’re on a tropical vacation even when you’re in your own backyard, try blending some coconut water with pineapple juice and ice.
 It’s not the exact same thing, of course, but it is nice and refreshing with zero chance of a hangover.
 Cheers to that!

 See Related: When To Apply Sunscreen

 3. Smokin’!!!
 (It’s still not good for you)

 That’s pretty much it.
 Just a reminder that smoking is a taste better left unacquired.
 When it comes to cigarettes, less is more!
 Less smoking means more oxygen and more nutrients supplied to the skin, and a better chance at looking younger and living longer.
 If you haven’t started smoking, great, and if you’re currently a smoker, it’s always a great time to kick the habit.